 Health care distribution gross profit increased \$88.5 million, or 3.3%, for the year ended December 26, 2015 compared to the prior year period.
-Health care distribution gross profit margin increased to 27.0% for the year ended December 26, 2015 from 26.7% for the comparable prior year period.
-The overall increase in our health care distribution gross profit is primarily attributable to acquisitions which contributed \$98.6 million of additional gross profit in our health care distribution segment for the year ended December 26, 2015 compared to the prior year period.
+Health care distribution gross profit margin increased to 27.0% for the year ended December 26, 2015 compared to the prior year period.
+Health care distribution gross profit is primarily attributable to acquisitions which contributed \$98.6 million of additional gross profit in our health care distribution segment for the year ended December 26, 2015 compared to the prior year period.
 The offsetting decrease of \$10.1 million in our health care distribution segment gross profit was primarily attributable to the effects of foreign exchange.